jyoung4242/Pong-HathoraPeasy/readme.md

 So our data binding to do list include:

--Data Fields in the main title div, two for rendering, and two for the data
+- Data Fields in the main title div, two for rendering, and two for the data

--Login button, click event binding, and one for the disabled property for the button
+- Login button, click event binding, and one for the disabled property for the button

--Create Game and Connect game buttons, one binding each for the click event and one binding each for the disabled property
+- Create Game and Connect game buttons, one binding each for the click event and one binding each for the disabled property

--The Game ID field data will have a data binding, and the Copy button will have an click event binding
+- The Game ID field data will have a data binding, and the Copy button will have an click event binding

--The Join Game and Start Game buttons will both have an click event binding and their disabled properties tied to bindings
+- The Join Game and Start Game buttons will both have an click event binding and their disabled properties tied to bindings

 - The Game area will have several bindings itself:
     -   The fields for how many lives each player possess, will have a rendering binding and the data field will have a binding, 1 for each player